matthijsvk/multimodalSR/code/audioSR/README.md

 In order to create and train a network on a dataset, you need to:

 1. Generate a binary file from the source dataset.
-Your data is expected to be structured as the TIMIT dataset:
+It's easiest if you structure your data as in the TIMIT dataset, although that's not really needed.
+Just make sure that the wav and its corresponding phn file have the same path except for the extension.
+Otherwise they won't get matched and your labels will be off.
     - WAV files, 16kHz sampling rate, folder structure `dataset/TRAIN/speakerName/videoName/`.
         Each videoName/ directory contains a `videoName.wav` and `videoName.phn`.
         The phn contains the audio sample (@16kHz) numbers where each phoneme starts and ends.